GideonGichamba/alx-system_engineering-devops/0x00-shell_basics/README.md

-cript that prints the absolute path name.
+script that prints the absolute path name.
+Display the contents list of your current directory.